May 6, 2026

 The value depends on liability, injury severity, medical bills, future care, lost income, pain and suffering, insurance coverage, comparative fault, and trial risk.
 A lawyer can evaluate these factors after reviewing your records and evidence.

-Talk to a Florida Personal Injury Lawsuit Attorney
+Speak with a Florida Personal Injury Attorney

 The personal injury lawsuit process in Florida has many stages, but each stage has a purpose.
 Filing the complaint starts the case.
 Discovery uncovers evidence.
 Depositions preserve testimony.
 Mediation creates a serious settlement opportunity.
 Trial preparation shows the defense you are ready to fight for a fair result.